 Daymein “Skip” Boyd has studied longsword for 12 years and has been a member of SDA NOLA since it’s founding in 2004.
 Over the years he studied capoeria, judo, tae kwon do and kung fu and was a member of the “Slum Fu Stompers” fight club back in the 1980’s.
 In 2011 Skip came in second place in the Ordo vs. SDA longsword tournament in Hammond, Louisiana.

 Lenny Zimmermann began his study of HEMA around 1994 with the SCA in San Antonio focusing mainly on Italian Rapier as historic manuals were just being “rediscovered”, or at least being made far more accessible at that time.
 Moving back to New Orleans in 2000 he met up with Jean Chandler at Southern Knights and they quickly started getting together to share knowledge and create the flowering bud that would become SDA NOLA, thanks to the burgeoning interest in HEMA and the exceptional contributions of all the phenomenal folks they’ve had the pleasure to train with and learn from.
 He is more than happy to share what he knows and can drone on incessantly about the concept of honor in the Late High Italian Renaissance if you have the misfortune to let him.
 He has a few tournament wins having tied for 3rd place in Nylon Longsword at IGX 2013 and taking 2nd in Sidesword at IGX 2014.
-He is happy to act as Rapier instructor for those interested in asking him for such and is currently delving into the work of Giacomo di Grassi and Vincentio Saviolo.
+He is happy to act as Rapier instructor for those interested in asking him for such and is currently delving into the work of Giacomo di Grassi and Vincentio Saviolo. he is currently the Treasurer and temporary Secretary of the club.
 He is also a lifetime member of the HEMA Alliance.